Neishi railway station

-Neishi (內獅車站 (Nèishī Chēzhàn)) is a railway station on the Taiwan Railways Administration South-link line in Fangshan Township, Pingtung County, Taiwan.
+Neishi (內獅車站 (Nèishī Chēzhàn)) is a railway station on the Taiwan Railway South-link line in Fangshan Township, Pingtung County, Taiwan.

 In order to get to the platform from the train station, commuters would have to cross the railway track and the station is staffless.
 The train station sees only 4 trains calling here and many more trains passing by.
 In conjunction with the electrification works on the South-link Line, a side platform is being constructed which allows commuters to get the platform without crossing the railway track.

 History

 The station was opened on 5 October 1992.

 Trivia

 Neishi is the least used TRA station, according to The TRA Volume of Passenger & Freight Traffic report in 2015, only 138 passengers getting on and 224 passengers alighting.